 Where To Stay In Reykjavik

 Reykjavik is the capital of Iceland, and where most travelers base themselves from initially.
 The city welcomes guests with a cosmopolitan mix of restaurants, cafes, street art, museums and tour company headquarters.

 If you want to be where all the action is, stay close to Laugavegur Street.
 But there are some other great neighborhoods in Reykjavik too, which I share below.

 Here are my suggestions for the top hotels, hostels, and campgrounds in Reykjavik depending on your budget.

-Hotel Ódinsvé – Choose a room in this Iceland hotel with a window overlooking Reykjavik to enjoy magical views every day of your stay.
+Hotel Ódinsvé is a wonderful Iceland hotel with a window overlooking Reykjavik to enjoy magical views every day of your stay.
 Snaps Restaurant, within the hotel, offers tantalizing Danish cuisine.
 Additionally, the shoppers’ paradise, Laugavegur Shopping Street, is about two hundred meters from the hotel.

-Kvosin Downtown Hotel – When you want to be pampered, you can’t do much better than this Reykjavik hotel.
+Kvosin Downtown Hotel is the place to go to be pampered while staying in Reykjavik.
 Housed in a restored building from the 1900’s, this boutique hotel offers the largest rooms you can find in Reykjavik, decorated in modern Scandinavian style and featuring artworks by local artists.

 Where To Stay On The Golden Circle – Selfoss & Hveragerði

 The Golden Circle is a circular 300km route that takes you from the capital city of Reykjavik towards the center of Iceland, and back again in a single day.
 It’s the perfect introduction to Iceland if you’re short on time or on a layover.